AriFordsham/GHCWiki/mailing-lists-and-irc.md

 GHC developers hang out on the [ ghc-devs mailing list](http://www.haskell.org/mailman/listinfo/ghc-devs).

-There is also [ ghc-tickets](http://www.haskell.org/mailman/listinfo/ghc-tickets), which receives a copy of traffic from the bug tracker, [ ghc-commits](http://www.haskell.org/mailman/listinfo/ghc-commits), which receives a copy of all commit messages, and [ ghc-builds](http://www.haskell.org/mailman/listinfo/ghc-builds), which receives reports from the automatic nightly builds.
+There is also [ ghc-tickets](http://www.haskell.org/mailman/listinfo/ghc-tickets), which receives a copy of traffic from the bug tracker, and [ ghc-commits](http://www.haskell.org/mailman/listinfo/ghc-commits), which receives a copy of all commit messages.

 The traffic levels vary quite a bit depending on how much activity there is.